adgpta/NuCLear/README.md

 ![5](https://github.com/adgpta/NuCLear/assets/77382748/374a30a0-15b3-4b57-a65b-3febc61fc130)

 ### _Generate synthetic / augmented data_
 To increase the number of nuclei for training and include possible variations, synthetic datasets were created from nuclei features using the [synthetic data vault (SDV)](https://github.com/sdv-dev/SDV) package (Patki, Wedge et al. 2016), which utilizes correlations between features of the original dataset as well as mean, minimum or maximum values and standard deviations.
 CSV files containing pre-generated synthetic data from the provided ground truths are available in the (folder).
-To create your own, _**select only the radiomics features columns to be used for creating the synthetic datasets**_ and remove all non-essential columns from the csv files extracted via Pyradiomics.
+To create your own, _**select only the radiomics features columns to be used for creating the synthetic datasets**_ and remove all non-essential columns (viz: radiomics version, python version,  etc.) from the csv files extracted via Pyradiomics.
 To create synthetic data follow the instructions below to run the python script:

 The following scripts has been created with Python 3.10.